 I was born and raised in one of the most developed parts of Warsaw city – Wilanow.
-Knowing my city more than anyone, I have placed some alternative spots worth visiting, apart from widely known attractions.
-These are top things to see in Warsaw city 🙂
+Knowing my city more than anyone, apart from widely known attractions I have placed some alternative spots worth visiting.
+Follow me for top things to see in Warsaw city 🙂

 Warsaw by night!